meghancampbel9/pyCalc/README.md

 ## 🔄 CI/CD Pipeline

-This project includes a GitHub Actions workflow that runs on every push and pull request.
+This project includes a comprehensive GitHub Actions workflow that runs on every push and pull request.

 ### Pipeline Stages